-There are few key steps to freeing up this unused capacity sitting in your data center.
+There are few key steps to freeing up this unused capacity sitting in your data center:

-Once these are set, you can calculate the exact amount of resources that can be reclaimed to place that workload in-between your low and high threshold settings.
+Once these are set, you can calculate the exact number of resources that can be reclaimed to place that workload in-between your low and high threshold settings.
 We have found that a graphical view of the before and after resource consumption measurements goes a long way in making an application owner comfortable with the recommendation.

 This is the easiest and most rewarding step.
 Depending on your provisioning process, you should immediate visibility and access to these reclaimed resources to provision new workloads.